apache/kyuubi/docs/client/rest/rest_api.md

 Refresh the [user defaults configs](../../deployment/settings.html#user-defaults) with key in format in the form of `___{username}___.{config key}` from default property file.

+### POST /admin/refresh/kubernetes_conf

+Refresh the kubernetes configs with key prefixed with `kyuubi.kubernetes` from default property file.

 ### DELETE /admin/engine

 Delete the specified engine.